Kuplis/web-tekniikat2022/readme.md

-This will contain all the assignments for the Web-tekniikat course.
+This is practise for the Web-tekniikat course.